DataDog/documentation/content/logs/languages/php.md

 ### Setup - Log into files with Monolog

-1. Declare a Monolog Json formatter as a service:
+1. Declare a Monolog JSON formatter as a service:

     ```yaml
     services: